-Children who play surrounded by elements like logs and flowers show increased levels of physical activity, according to a University of Tennessee study that looked at children's play behavior before and after their traditional playground was replaced with a "natural playscape."
-The children more than doubled their amount of time spent playing after the implementation of a playscape that included a creek, rocks, flowers and tree stumps.
+Children who play surrounded by elements like logs and flowers show increased levels of physical activity, according to a University of Tennessee study that looked at behavior before and after a traditional playground was replaced with a natural playscape.
+The children more than doubled their amount of time spent playing after the implementation of a playscape that included a creek, rocks, flowers, and tree stumps.

 Coe, D. P., J. I. Flynn, D. L. Wolff, S. N. Scott, and S. Durham.
 (2014).
 Children’s Physical Activity Levels and Utilization of a Traditional versus Natural Playground.
 Children Youth and Environments, 24(3), 1-15.